• Home

 Make-Ahead, Storage, and Leftovers

-Freezing: You can freeze this, but the Cool Whip topping doesn’t thaw well — it gets watery and separates.
-If you want to freeze it, do so before adding the topping.
+Freezing: You can freeze this, but the Cool Whip topping does not defrost well, as it gets watery and separates.
+If you want to freeze it, do so before the topping has been added.
+Wrap the Jell-O-soaked cake well and freeze for up to 1 month.
+To serve, thaw in the refrigerator overnight, then top with Cool Whip.

 Frequently Asked Questions